Coronavirus travel advice: Restrictions and limitationsby Juan José Herranz | March 13, 2020

-It's already July but the COVID-19 is still affecting many countries and the total number of cases keeps growing.
-Fortunately, the international traveling is slowly starting to grow again but many countries are still keeping some restrictions in place.
-Are you planning holidays or business trip already?
-See our list of country restrictions to see whether you will be allowed to travel to your destination, or to help you choose where to go.
+It's already July, but COVID-19 is still affecting many countries and the total number of cases keeps growing.
+Fortunately, international travel is slowly starting to grow again, although many countries are still keeping some restrictions in place.
+Are you planning holidays or business trip?
+See our list of country restrictions to see whether you will be allowed to travel to your destination.

-Until July 17, the number of international passengers arriving in Sydney will be limited to 450 per day, and all flights are limited to 50 passengers.
-All travellers must be quarantined for 14 days at the first point of arrival at government-designated facilities.
+Until July 17, the number of international passengers arriving in Sydney are limited to 450 per day, and all flights are limited to 50 passengers.
+All travellers must be quarantined for 14 days at government-designated facilities.
 Quarantine is free, except in the Northern Territory and Queensland.

 Passengers must have a medical certificate with a negative Coronavirus PCR test result (COVID-19) issued no more than 72 hours before arrival.
 The medical certificate must be issued in Russian or English.
 A notarized Russian translation is accepted.

 The United Kingdom has no entry bans, but does have a 14-day quarantine for travellers arriving in the country.

 Singapore has suspended entry and transit for all short-term visitors who are not Singapore residents, including Singaporean citizens and permanent residents, or holders of long-term passes (work passes, student passes, dependant's passes and long-term visit passes).
 Travellers to Singapore must undergo the COVID-19 test and be isolated for 14 days in a isolation facility (SHN) at a cost of $2,000.